About the scheme

 Quality Payments Scheme April 2017

-Following the declaration period for the April 2017 Quality Payments Scheme closing, the NHSBSA has been requested to collate information on behalf of NHS England to validate or verify contractors’ declarations.
+Following the declaration period for the April 2017 Quality Payments Scheme closing, the NHSBSA was asked to collate information on behalf of NHS England to validate or verify contractors’ declarations.

 NHS Choices gateway criterion